 - Homeless prevention funds that provide assistance with paying arrears and possibly 3 months rental assistance, based on funding availability.
 Families need to have an eviction notice or a 3-day notice of nonpayment.
 The rental has to be under San Juan County’s FMR (Fair Market Rent) and has to pass inspection.
 There are income limits.

 - Rapid Rehousing funds provide assistance with security/utility deposits and possibly 3 months rental assistance based on funding availability.
 Families have to be considered literally homeless, for example, coming from shelters, DV shelters or living in uninhabitable living places.
 There are income limits.

 - Permanent Supportive Housing (PSH) can provide security/utility deposits and 6 months rental assistance.
-Head of household has to be considered disabled and chronically homeless.
+The Head of household has to be considered disabled and chronically homeless.
 Chronically homeless means that the head of household has been continuously homeless for 1 year or has had 4 episodes of homelessness within 3 years that total 12 months.
 This funding has income limits.

-The housing assistance office is located at
+The Housing Assistance office is located at

 Farmington, NM 87401